-#3 Have keywords as images on your Google My Business listing if possible, and make sure your images are optimized for your top keywords.
+#3 Have keywords as images on your Google Business Profile listing if possible, and make sure your images are optimized for your top keywords.

 We’ve seen more and more that Google is starting to become really smart at figuring out what is in an image without you specifying it.
 But nonetheless, we still recommend you name your images in a way that targets your keywords.

-A quick way to do this is, when you upload an image to Google My Business, name the image in a way that includes the relevant keywords.
+A quick way to do this is, when you upload an image to Google Business Profile, name the image in a way that includes the relevant keywords.
 For example, name it ‘technician sweeping a chimney,’ or ‘chimney being repaired.’
 That’s a quick way of adding in some more relevance and speaking to what the photograph is actually about.

-#4 Whatever page you have linked to in your Google My Business profile, you want to make sure that page has keywords containing your main services.
+#4 Whatever page you have linked to in your Google Business Profile, you want to make sure that page has keywords containing your main services.

-On your Google My Business profile, you’re allowed to include a link to a page on your website.
+On your Google Business Profile, you’re allowed to include a link to a page on your website.
 Whatever page you choose, make sure it has some of those top service keywords in the content.

 #5 Get good local links.